DrCarles/SoftwareSecurityReqs-Tailoring/README.md

 | _Risk 1_ | _x1_  | _x2_  | _x3_  | _x4_  | _x5_  | = _x1+x2+x3+x4+x5_ |
 | _Risk 2_ | ...   |       |       |       |       |                    |
 | ...      |       |       |       |       |       |                    |

+---

+# Phase II : Security Requirements

+The Security Requirements goal is to identify how the security risks identified will be controlled.
+The security requirements definition is composed by the following
+steps:

+1. Constraints identification
+2. Security requirements description

+---

+## Constraint identification